carla-simulator/carla/Docs/tuto_G_carsim_integration.md

 3. If you have built CARLA from source then you will need to compile the server with the `--carsim` flag.
 This step can be skipped if you are using the packaged version of CARLA.
 The packaged version has already been compiled using this flag.

-    To compile the server with the `--carsim` flag in the source version of CARLA, run the following command:
+    To compile the server with the `--carsim` flag in the source build version of CARLA, run the following command in the root folder of CARLA:

 ```sh
     make launch ARGS="--carsim"